 The least-traditional financing could be the easiest to set up for your business.
 Of the two big crowdfunding sites for businesses, Kickstarter doesn’t allow pornography, but it has allowed other types of erotic material.
 Indiegogo has restrictions on what can be offered for perks, but if you follow those protocols, you could use the platform as a way to build support for your project.

 Fundraising isn’t limited to the Internet space though.
 Does your local community have a thriving burlesque scene?
 Inquire about hosting a benefit show.
 Your industry affiliates and friends may be a great source for advertising, fundraising events and potential donors.

 Alternative business loans

-While most banks and traditional lenders will steer away from this industry, some alternative lenders like GoKapital can service adult entertainment companies.
+While most banks and traditional lenders will steer away from this industry, some alternative lenders can service adult entertainment companies.
 These lenders evaluate your business revenue and bank statements to assess eligibility.
 You may pay higher interest or fees than you would with a traditional business loan, however.

 Venture capitalist firms often have strict profiles for you to meet before they’ll provide funding, and agreements that prevent them from funding adult entertainment businesses.
 Angel investors aren’t limited by such factors.
 Some sites allow you to search for angel investors who are specifically looking to get in with the adult entertainment industry.